de4db1ff/nyaPass/README.md

-# What is this for?
-A minimalist Password Manager which eliminates the complexity of syncing and storing password states.
+A minimalist Password Manager which avoids the complexity of syncing and storing password states.

-It works without Internet connection in case you live in North Korea.
+It could work without an Internet connection in case you live in North Korea.

-And, perhaps more importantly, without a master key.
+And, perhaps more importantly, without a master password/phrase/knowledge/etc. of any kind that you have to remember to prove your identity.

 Unique Application Passwords are derived from your Passkey locally, in a consistent and reproducible way.

-Your Passkey now becomes a unique set of passwords for any website with a password input box, regardless of whether they natively support WebAuthn.
+It turns your FIDO key into a unique set of passwords for any website/application, regardless of whether they natively support WebAuthn.

+Given the simplicity of this project and the fact that I'm not a frontend developer, I'm not using a proper build system/frontend framework, this repository is the final distribution per se and could be installed without building it first.

 # How does this thing work?
 $Password = KDF(Origin)$